Round but angular.

 Maschek grotesk is a versatile and distinctive type family specifically designed for display and editorial use.
 It radiates a clear and reliable stability in accordance with a soft and warm appearance.
 Its letterform proportions and construction details result in a trustworthy and serious yet friendly personality – garnished with a pinch of humor.

 While the heavy weights are perfectly suited for impactful display use, the well balanced text weights achieve remarkable legibility results.
-The large character set of 976 glyphs per style offers extended latin language support as well as various OpenType features such as small caps, 12 different figure sets, case sensitive forms, alternate glyph variants and many more.
+The large character set of 936 glyphs per style offers extended latin language support as well as various OpenType features such as small caps, case sensitive forms, 12 different figure sets, 9 stylistic sets, fractions, contextual alternates and many more.